training wires

 justgardeners.com

-...
-I could plant to take its place.
+... take its place.
 I was thinking I could put up some sort of trellis or wires or something and plant something that would climb and grow quickly.
-I'm thinking this is sort of a ... this rose.
-It would be an excellent candidate for espalier because of the thornlessness and the ease in training.
-It's also disease-resistant and a wonderful rose for the vase, which, as you know, many of ...
+I'm thinking this ... would be an excellent candidate for espalier because of the thornlessness and the ease in training.
+It's also disease-resistant and a wonderful rose for the vase, which, as you ...

 justgardeners.com